GlaserSe/DNAm-qc-scores/README.md

 >bin.score(input, array_type)
 >
->- input: A Mset containing methylated and unmethylated signals (preferably generated with the minfi package)
+>- input: A Mset containing methylated and unmethylated signals (preferably generated with the minfi package).
+Reference samples must have "Control" in their name.
 >- array_type: Choose "EPIC" or "450k"

 ### Example